 -

-Research and Strategic use of Keywords
+Research and Strategic Use of Keywords

-Consider classifying keywords by their intent:
+You can group keywords by intent:

 -